chips047/Cassette/README.md

 ## FAQ & Troubleshooting

 ### Error: `Failed to build Aubio==0.4.9`

-Possible causes and steps:

-1. Make sure you are using **Python 3.10** — many prebuilt wheels target that version.
+- Make sure you are using **Python 3.10** - prebuilt wheels target that version.
-2. Consider installing aubio via your OS package manager or use Conda for prebuilt binaries.

 ### Phone not detected by Cassette

 1. Try a different cable and port.
 Some cables are power - only.
 2. Confirm Cassette Receiver is installed on the phone.
+But, you don't have to start it.
 3. Ensure USB debugging is enabled and the phone has accepted the PC's connection.

-### Can we get more effects?

-New effects are in development.
-In the meantime, you can layer effects by placing one glyph, applying effect A, then placing another glyph on top with effect B.

 ## Roadmap

 * Undo / Redo
 * Glyph UI preview window
+* Import from BNGC and Audacity Label File.
+* MAYBE an auto ringtone creator.

 ## Contact
 - Discord only: **chips047**